sudo-Kunal-Mahajan/algo-tpser/README.md

 - On the GUI, user can either Import their account with seed phrase or generate a new address.

 - After importing the account, user can send batch transactions to their desired wallet.
 Max transactions in a batch is customizable.
+Default is set to 10.

-- Amount per transaction can also be customized and is 2 microAlgos minimum.
+- Amount per transaction can also be customized and is 0 microAlgo by default.

 ## Pair up your own node or configure API endpoint